PvE Discipline Priest

 round check mark symbol with transparent background free png Strengths

-The Discipline Priest is the closest you can get to a DPS/healer hybrid in World of Warcraft.
-Atonement and Evangelism are no longer brand-new mechanics in Mists of Pandaria, and the rough edges have been smoothed out.
+The Discipline Priest is one of the most effective healers at dealing damage, and they can do so while still contributing steady healing.
+Atonement and Evangelism are no longer brand-new mechanics in Mists of Pandaria, and many of the rough edges have been smoothed out.
 Groups will benefit greatly from having a Discipline Priest any time a fight has a high DPS requirement, or if the content is on farm.
 You can always be doing something to contribute to the group’s progress, even if there’s not much to heal.
+You’ll especially shine in Challenge Mode dungeons for this reason.

-Every Discipline Priest has quite a variety of spells at their disposal, from absorbs to AoE and single-target heals and even a HoT.
+Every Disc Priest has quite a variety of spells at their disposal, from absorbs to AoE and single-target heals and even a HoT.
 They can tank heal or raid heal with equal effectiveness as well as dealing some damage when the fight calls for it.
+You won’t have a hard time finding a raid spot because every group will want what you bring to the table.

 round cross mark symbol with transparent background free png Weaknesses